-SAP Leonardo IoT – Step-by-step guide to the first application
+SAP Leonardo IoT – Step-by-Step Quide to the First Application

 The availability of sensors of many types, as well as of wireless and mobile networks, brings me to think about their practical usage.
 This blog was inspired by a ride in Tesla Model 3 car, during which the owner informed me, how the regular inspection of his vehicle works.
 In particular, my interest was attracted by the fact it is actually not so regular.